jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **[Zoom H1N](https://zoomcorp.com/en/us/handheld-recorders/handheld-recorders/h1n-handy-recorder/)**, USB portable recorder

 **Windows**: ✅ Works.
-Latency is around 22 ms (measured with local server with ping time of 0 ms) using "Stereo ASIO Driver" (06/02/2020) from [zoomcorp.com](https://zoomcorp.com/) and therefore a bit high.
+Latency is around 22 ms (measured with local server with ping time of 0 ms) using "Stereo ASIO Driver" (06/02/2020) from [zoomcorp.com](https://zoomcorp.com/), which is a bit high.
 Driver can be downloaded from link to device and clicking "Support & Downloads".

 **macOS**: ❓ Not yet tested